autonity/docs.autonity.org/content/docs/networks/testnet-piccadilly/_index.md

 |Symbol|`ATN`|
 |Block Explorer URL (optional)|`https://piccadilly.autonity.org/`|

-(The above information can be used to connect an existing client such as [MetaMask](https://metamask.zendesk.com/hc/en-us/articles/360043227612-How-to-add-a-custom-network-RPC))
+(The above information can be used to connect an existing client such as [MetaMask <i class='fas fa-external-link-alt'></i>](https://metamask.zendesk.com/hc/en-us/articles/360043227612-How-to-add-a-custom-network-RPC))

 ## Genesis configuration